fnesveda/homebrew-testing-tap/README.md

 ## What is Homebrew?

-Homebrew is a package manager for macOS (or Linux), see more at <https://brew.sh>
+A package manager for macOS (or Linux), see more at <https://brew.sh>.

 ## What is a Tap?

 A third-party (in relation to Homebrew) repository providing installable packages (formulae) on macOS and Linux.

 See more at <https://docs.brew.sh/Taps>